Overview

 async def on_client_connected(transport, client):

-# Start the conversation when client connects
+# Start conversation when client connects

 await task.queue_frames([context_aggregator.user().get_context_frame()])